Monetary-Foundation/MonetaryCoin-website/docs/Pre-Distribution.md

 MonetaryCoinERO Token will automatically be transferred to the Ethereum address used to purchase MonetaryCoinERO Token.
 MonetaryCoinERO Token can only be claimed after the period pursuant to which you have purchased your MonetaryCoinERO Token has ended.

 #### The minimum participation amount is 0.01 ETH.
 If one sends anything other than ETH to the MonetaryCoinERO Token Distribution Contract, such transaction will be null and void.

+## HOW DOES MCHI DISTRIBUTION WORK?
+It is similar in most respects to the MERO distribution.
+At the end of each 23 hour period referred to above, a set number of MonetaryCoinCHI Tokens will be distributed pro-rata amongst all authorized purchasers, based on the total ETH contributed during those periods, respectively, as follows:

+MonetaryCoinCHI Tokens distributed to the purchaser at the end of the period = a * (b/c)

+* a = Total ETH contributed by an authorized purchaser during the period.
+* b = Total number of MonetaryCoinCHI Tokens available for distribution in the period.
+* c = Total ETH contributed by all authorized purchasers during the period.

+To participate in the MonetaryCoinCHI Token distribution, you will need to send ETH to the Ethereum MonetaryCoinCHI distribution smart contract (the “MonetaryCoinCHI Distribution Contract”) during a period of your choice.
+The MonetaryCoinCHI Token can only be claimed when such period is completed.
+The minimum contribution amount is 0.01 ETH.

+MonetaryCoinCHI Token will automatically be transferred to the Ethereum address used to purchase MonetaryCoinCHI Token.
+MonetaryCoinCHI Token can only be claimed after the period pursuant to which you have purchased your MonetaryCoinCHI Token has ended.

+#### The minimum participation amount is 0.01 ETH.
+If one sends anything other than ETH to the MonetaryCoinCHI Token Distribution Contract, such transaction will be null and void.

 ## CONFIGURATION
 In order to make sure ETH are sent and received correctly, the following configuration should be considered: